 Scrap Iron softball teams were founded in 1992.
 Senior softball across the country was growing quickly and Scrap Iron sought out the best senior players in Colorado to compete in regional and national level tournaments.
 Scrap Iron teams have always been extremely competitive.

 As a non-profit, Scrap Iron relies on donations from the community to help support our teams and programs.
-If you are interested in supporting our organization, please contact any of our board members directly.
+If you are interested in supporting our organization, please contact our President, John Parisi, JohnParisi124@gmail.com directly.

 Here is a poem created by one of our founders, Kenny Green, describing what it is to be Scrap Iron.